quentin452/NotEnoughItems/README.md

 (values are strings if not specified otherwise)

-- **handler:** id of the recipe handler for which this catalyst can be used; it's the fully-qualified handler class name in most cases
+- **catalystHandlerID:** identifier of the handler for which this catalyst can be used; by default, this should be the overlay identifier, or alternatively the handler identifier if the former is not defined, or `forceClassName` is true; appropriate values can be inferred from the handler information dump described in a following section
-  - example: `vazkii.botania.client.integration.nei.recipe.RecipeHandlerPureDaisy`
+  - example: `vazkii.botania.client.integration.nei.recipe.RecipeHandlerPureDaisy`, or `crafting`
   - *required*
 - **itemName:**, and **nbtInfo:** actual catalyst item
   - example: `Botania:specialFlower` (itemName), `{type:puredaisy}` (nbtInfo)